-1.2 APPLICABILITY CONDITIONS
+1.2 Applicability Conditions

-- This methodology is applicable only on forestlands that are either privately owned, or not managed under a provincial Crown forestland license within Canada. - All First Nations Reserves, Treaty Land Entitlements, and Metis Settlement lands are eligible under this methodology, provided that they meet ACR definitions - The methodology applies to lands that can be legally harvested by entities owning or controlling timber rights on Forestland - All projects must adhere to the following sustainable management requirements: - Private or non-governmental organization ownerships or other public non-federal ownerships, such as community forests and municipal forests, subject to commercial timber harvesting at the project Start Date in the with-project scenario must adhere to one or a combination of the following requirements: - be certified by CSA, SFI or FSC or become certified within one year of the project Start Date; - Adhere to a long-term forest management plan or program covering all their forested landholdings within the forest project's Timber Supply Area, prescribing the principals of sustained yield and natural forest management (plan and program criteria subject to ACR approval)
+- This methodology is not applicable on provincial and federal crown land managed under license subject to provincial or federal forest management regulations.
+It is applicable on all other forestlands within Canada. - All First Nations Reserves, Treaty Land Entitlements, and Metis Settlement lands are eligible under this methodology, provided that they meet ACR definitions. - The methodology applies to lands that can be legally harvested by entities owning or controlling timber rights on forestland. - All projects must adhere to the following sustainable management requirements: - Private or non-governmental organization (NGO) ownerships or other public non-federal or non-provincial ownerships, subject to commercial timber harvesting at the project start date in the with-project scenario must adhere to one or a combination of the following requirements: - Be certified by CSA, SFI, or FSC or become certified within one year of the project start date; or - Adhere to a long-term forest management plan or program covering all their forested landholdings within the forest project's forest products supply area, prescribing the principals of sustained yield and natural forest management (plan and program criteria subject to ACR approval).